If you haven't tried Fantasy Premier League Draft The Scout explains how it works.

 The Scout: After the draft, managers can submit a "waiver request" for a new player or make a direct transfer from the free agents pool.

-If the league administrator allows it, managers can trade players between one another, depending on how their league is configured (see below).
+If the league administrator allows it, managers can also trade players between one another, depending on how their league is configured (see below).

 Q: What is a free agent?